couchbaselabs/iOS-Couchbase/README.md

 * Build it.
 (Rumor has it that on Xcode 4 you have to do this step twice...)
 * Plug your phone into your computer (does NOT work with simulator)
 * Open Demo.xcodeproj with Xcode.
-* In the Xcode sidebar, browse to Resources > Demo-Info.plist and edit the "Bundle identifier" to be something you are provisioned to deploy.
+* In the Xcode sidebar, browse to Resources > Demo-Info.plist and edit the "Bundle identifier" to be something you are provisioned to deploy, like `com.mycompany.Demo`
 * Build and Run!
 (You might have to click the Pause button in the Console to "unstick" the launch.
 That seems to be a debug issue.
 When launched from the phone the app should work.)

 Since this only works on the device, you will need to have an Apple Developer account to install it.
 [Here are some notes about how to fix provisioning profile issues if you encounter them](http://developer.apple.com/library/ios/#technotes/tn2010/tn2250.html).